 Absolutely not.
 This is just a VERY brief discussion of what neurofeedback is.
 We have such a high success rate in our office, because we practice neurotherapy not just neurofeedback.
 Neurofeedback, while a very powerful tool, is only one of many that we use to help the brain learn a “new normal”.
 It’s not enough to just change the brainwaves.

 OK, I think I get it.
 But, if I am honest, I am still a little confused.

 That’s ok.
 And you definitely aren’t the only one.
-This is why we offer a free, hour-long, consultation to all that are interested.
+This is why we offer an hour-long, consultation to all that are interested.
 There is no substitute for sitting down with a professional and getting to ask all of the questions you need to ask.
 But let me give one more example in the hope of clarifying… this is a dialogue we have used thousands of times in our office…

 Let’s say I were to offer you $10,000 to learn how to wiggle your ears over the next two weeks.
 Does that sound like a good idea? *client nodding head, excitedly* So now, I send you off for two weeks… how would you go learn to wiggle your ears?

 “I would go and talk to a friend who knows how to do it….
 I would look up videos”.